GaciuRadu/teams-networking/README.md

 npm install
 ```

-Open http://localhost:3000/ to see if it works
+Open http://localhost:3000/ to see if it works.

 - [x] Create New repository in github/new
   - [x] check Add a README file